Cost of Living in Pennsylvania

 Average Transportation Costs in Pennsylvania: $4,470 to $12,675 per year

-Even as more and more of us work from home, if only thanks to the pandemic, many more still commute to work every day — not to mention schlepping the kids to and from school, music lessons, or football practice.
+Even as a greater percentage of us work from home, many more still commute to work every day — not to mention schlepping the kids to and from school, music lessons, or football practice.

-While your specific annual transportation costs will vary greatly depending on what your family and situation look like, MIT’s Living Wage Calculator offers some excellent data on the cost of transportation in each state, including Pennsylvania, based on the first quarter of 2023:
+While your specific annual transportation costs will vary greatly depending on what your family and situation look like, MIT’s Living Wage Calculator offers some excellent data on the cost of transportation in each state, including Pennsylvania.
+Here are the latest findings:

 Family Makeup